Dzungar Khanate: Galdan Tseren (1727–1745)

-Collapse (1745–1755)
+Collapse (1745–1757)

 Galdan Tseren died in 1745, triggering widespread rebellion in the Tarim Basin, and starting a succession dispute among his sons.
 In 1749 Galden Tseren's son Lama Dorji seized the throne from his younger brother, Tsewang Dorji Namjal.
 He was overthrown by his cousin Dawachi and the Khoid noble Amursana, but they too fought over control of the khanate.

 As a result of their dispute, in 1753, three of Dawachi's relatives ruling the Dörbet and Bayad defected to the Qing and migrated into Khalkha territory.
 The next year, Amursana also defected.
 In 1754, Yusuf, the ruler of Kashgar, rebelled and forcefully converted the Dzungars living there to Islam.
 His older brother, Jahan Khoja of Yarkand, also rebelled but was captured by the Dzungars due to the treachery of Ayyub Khoja of Aksu.
 Jahan's son Sadiq gathered 7,000 men in Khotan and attacked Aksu in retaliation.

 In the spring of 1755, the Qianlong Emperor sent an army of 50,000 against Dawachi.
-They met almost no resistance and destroyed the Dzungar Khanate within the span of 100 days.

-Dawachi fled into the mountains north of Aksu but was captured by Khojis, the beg of Uchturpan, and delivered to the Qing.
+He presented his invasion as benevolent, and aimed at ending the sufferings of the Dzungars, while ascribing their misery to themselves:

+Storming of the Camp at Gädän-Ola (1755)

+The Qing army met almost no resistance and destroyed the Dzungar Khanate within the span of 100 days.
+The Chinese army, supplemented on the way by Muslim and renegade Dzungar troops, surprised Dawachi at the site of Borotola in June 1755, about 300 li from Ili.
+Dawachi had about 10,000 troops, and retreated to Mount Keteng, about 80 li from Ili, while sending messengers for reinforcements, but the messengers were intercepted by the Chinese.
+The Qing army was able to surprise and capture Dawachi's army at the camp, and a charge was led by the Dzungar renegade Ayusi and 20 of his men, who stormed the camp and where able to conduct about 8,000 prisoners to the Chinese camp (an event depicted in the Qing painting "Storming of the Camp at Gädän-Ola").
+Only 2,000 soldiers escaped with Dawachi at their head.
+Dawachi fled into the mountains north of Aksu but was captured by the Uyghur leader Khojis, beg of Uchturpan, at the request of the Chinese, and delivered to the Qing.

+Surrender of Dawachi (1755)

+Dawachi surrendered to the Qing general Zhaohui.
+The scene was immortalized in the painting "Zhaohui receives the surrender of Dawachi at Ili" by the Jesuit court painter Ignatius Sichelbart.
+Dawachi was taken to Beijing, but was pardoned by the Emperor.
+Together with his captor Khojis, he was made a Prince, and "awarded banner privileges".